 To inspect each source in detail, we use a graphical interface tool designed within the MUSE collaboration (Bacon et al.\, in prep.) that lets a user simultaneously view all {\it HST} and MUSE white light images of the object, the extracted spectrum (and its variations) compared to features of the five best {\tt Marz} redshift solutions, and zoom-ins on specific spectral lines and narrow-band images.
 The tool allows us to navigate quickly between all neighbouring sources, to check for contaminations or object blending.
 This tool has been adapted to the needs of the lensing cluster fields.

 More specifically, the following information is inspected for each source: \begin{itemize} \item[$\bullet$] Spectroscopic redshift and confidence.
 All {\tt Marz} solutions are assessed, and the user can also choose a different value manually.
-When a redshift solution is found, a confidence level ($zconf$) is selected according to its level of reliability: \begin{itemize} \item Confidence 1: redshift based on a single low-SNR or ambiguous emission line, or several very low SNR absorption features.
-These sources are given in the public catalog for comparison with other measurements, but are not used in the subsequent analysis. \item Confidence 2: redshift based on a single emission line without additional information, several low SNR absorption features, or whose redshift confidence is increased by the identification of multiply-imaged systems (see Sect.~\ref{sec:mulimages}). \item Confidence 3: redshift based on multiple spectral features, or with additional information on a high SNR emission line (e.g., very clear asymmetry of the line, {\it HST} non-detection blueward of the line). \end{itemize} \item[$\bullet$] Association between \textit{prior} and {\tt muselet} sources.
+When a redshift solution is found, a confidence level ($zconf$) is selected according to its level of reliability: \begin{itemize} \item Confidence 1: redshift based on a single low-S/N or ambiguous emission line, or several very low S/N absorption features.
+These sources are given in the public catalogue for comparison with other measurements, but are not used in the subsequent analysis. \item Confidence 2: redshift based on a single emission line without additional information, several low S/N absorption features, or whose redshift confidence is increased by the identification of multiply-imaged systems (see Sect.~\ref{sec:mulimages}). \item Confidence 3: redshift based on multiple spectral features, or with additional information on a high S/N emission line (e.g. very clear asymmetry of the line, {\it HST} non-detection bluewards of the line). \end{itemize} \item[$\bullet$] Association between \textit{prior} and {\tt muselet} sources.
 The two detection methods will most of the time identify the same sources, and we keep the \textit{prior} sources by default when a clear match is found with {\tt muselet} emission lines.
-Note that significant spatial offsets can be found between the two sources, for example in the case of star-forming/photoionised gas trailing behind infalling galaxies in the cluster, or Lyman-$\alpha$ emission which is physically offset from the underlying UV continuum emission. \item[$\bullet$] Merging of sources.
+It is important to note that significant spatial offsets can be found between the two sources, for example in the case of star-forming/photoionised gas trailing behind infalling galaxies in the cluster, or Lyman-$\alpha$ emission which is physically offset from the underlying UV continuum emission. \item[$\bullet$] Merging of sources.
 Clumpy star-forming galaxies or very elongated lensed arcs tend to be separated into multiple \textit{prior} sources.
 We identify them and perform a new extraction of the merged source as in Sect.~\ref{sec:extract} by aggregating their segmentation maps and combining their photometry. \item[$\bullet$] Defects and artefacts.
-We identify stellar spikes or cosmic ray residuals in the \textit{prior} catalog, as well as artefacts found by {\tt muselet} in the cube due to strongly varying spectral continuum (typically low-mass stars or cluster members). \end{itemize}
+We identify stellar spikes or cosmic ray residuals in the \textit{prior} catalogue, as well as artefacts found by {\tt muselet} in the cube due to strongly varying spectral continuum (typically low-mass stars or cluster members). \end{itemize}